crispab/codekvast/README.md

 Use the following command to install OpenJDK 8, Node.js, npm and PhantomJS (Ubuntu, Debian):

+    sudo update
     sudo apt-get install openjdk-8-jdk npm nodejs-legacy
     sudo npm install -g phantomjs-prebuilt

 #### TypeScript

-The Codekvast Warehouse web UI is developed with npm, TypeScript and Angular2.
+The Codekvast Warehouse web UI is developed with TypeScript and Angular2.
+Twitter Bootstrap is used as design framework.

 npm is used for managing the frontend development environment.
 Webpack is used as frontend bundler.